Humza-Masood/snake-game/README.md

 ## Tech Stack

 - C++
+- raylib
 - Object-Oriented Programming
 - Data Structures
-- Console-based game loop
+- Graphical game loop

 ## Project Overview

-The project separates the main game logic into multiple components to keep the code organized and easier to modify.
-Core responsibilities such as player movement, object positioning, food generation, input handling, and game-state updates are handled through separate classes and supporting data structures.
+This project implements the classic Snake game as a graphical desktop application using raylib.
+The code separates the main game logic into multiple components to keep the project organized and easier to modify.

+Core responsibilities such as player movement, object positioning, food generation, input handling, collision detection, and game-state updates are handled through separate classes and supporting data structures.

 This design makes the game more modular compared to placing all logic inside one main file.